-You’ll need the best folding exercise bike if you lack space at home or want a piece of kit that you can easily stash out of the way when not in use.
+You’ll need the best folding exercise bike if you lack space at home or want a kit that you can easily stash out of the way when not in use.
 Folding exercise bikes provide an excellent way to lose weight and keep your cardio health in check for little money – making them one of the most accessible pieces of home gym equipment overall.

 Cycling provides an excellent all-around cardiovascular workout, and the best folding exercise bikes will get you to work up a sweat in your own house via a low-impact session.
 As a result, it’s become hugely popular, and there are many ways to make your indoor cycling training more challenging and a more intense workout.